krypton-unite/time_series_generator/README.md

 ## Description
-Emulates Teras Tensorflow TimeSeriesGenerator functionality
+Emulates Teras Tensorflow TimeSeriesGenerator functionality presenting a candidate solution for the direct multi-step outputs limitation in Keras' version.

 ## Instalation